MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 ![SoRenderArea without camera and lights](images/tutorials/openinventor/Camera_1.png "SoRenderArea without camera and lights")

 You cannot interact with your scene and the rendered content is very dark.
-Open the `SoOrientationModel` and change *Model* to *Skeleton* to see that a little bit better.
+Open the `SoOrientationModel` and change <field>Model</field> to <field>Skeleton</field> to see that a little bit better.
 You can also change the material by using the panel of the `SoMaterial` module.

 Add a `SoCameraInteraction` module and connect it between the `SoGroup` and the `SoRenderArea`.